© Crown copyright 2019

 - produce more evidence

-We will suspend collection of the penalty until a final decision has been made.
-When a final decision has been made and there is no further right of appeal HMRC will pursue collection of the outstanding debt.
+We will suspend collection of the penalty until we reach a final decision.
+When we make a final decision and there is no further right of appeal, HMRC will pursue collection of the outstanding debt.

 You can pay the penalty notice amount at any point during this process by contacting the Penalty Payments Line on Telephone: 0300 200 3854 (option 6).